gabyse1/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Repo-Gabriela-Portafolio
+# Portafolio

-> This repository contents the portafolio project.
+> This is the portafolio project.
+It is built with basic knowledge of HTML, CSS, and Javascript.

 ![mobile screenshot](./app-screenshot-mobile.png)

 ![desktop screenshot](./app-screenshot-desktop.png)

-This project will be a website to show the software developer presentation like skills and all their software projects.
+This website display the software developer presentation like skills and software projects.

 ## Built With

-- HTML
+- HTML/CSS
-- CSS
+- Javascript

-## Location
+## Live demo

 Website link: https://gabyse1.github.io/repo-portfolio/